 Want to know which operating system to choose for your next project?
 Read our comparison of iOS and Android and make the right decision!

-5. Get more user ratings and reviews
+5. Get more app reviews and ratings

 Have you ever heard about social proof?
 This psychological and social phenomenon proves that uncertain people are more likely to copy and follow others to make the right decision.